Skip to main content

 Who is eligible for interpreting services?

-Interpreting services are provided for patients and/or their designates, i.e. family, friends or Power of Attorney (POA), who are:
+Interpreting services are provided for patients and/or their designates, i.e. family, friends or Substitute Decision Maker, who:

-The following are eligible for the services available to limited English proficient patients:
+The following are eligible for the services available to patients who communicate in Languages Other Than English:

 • B.C. health authorities